sdondley/Dist-Zilla-for-Beginners/tutorial3.md

 As you can see, each plugin is nothing more than a perl module.
 The `Basic` bundle is itself a Perl module named `Dist::Zilla::PluginBundle::Basic`.

-Each of the modules added by the `Basic` bundle will process your module, one at a time, in the order they are listed above.
+Each of the modules/plugins added by the `Basic` bundle will process your module, one at a time, in the order they are listed above.
 From the names of the plugins, you might get a rough idea of each plugin's job.
 For example, you can probably guess that `Dist::Zilla::Plugin::License` probably has something to do with generating the text file containing the end user agreement that accompanies your module.
 But don't get too fixated on what each plugin does or how they work yet.
 We will cover all the more interesting ones later.

 ### A Quick Note on Phases